VoisinneG/queryup/README.md

-The `queryup` R package aims to facilitate retrieving information from the UniProt database using R. Programmatic access to the UniProt database is peformed by submitting queries to the [UniProt website REST API](https://www.uniprot.org/help/api_queries).
+The `queryup` R package aims to facilitate retrieving information from the UniProt database using R. Programmatic access to the UniProt database is performed by submitting queries to the [UniProt website REST API](https://www.uniprot.org/help/api_queries).

 ## Install